zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec18.md

 ## Objective

 CDS and CDNSKEY record types are defined in [RFC 7344] and [RFC 8078].
 Both record types are optional in a zone.
-The objective of this test case is to verify that they are there is a correct chain of trust from DS, in the parent zone to the CDS and CDNSKEY RRsets ([RFC 7344][RFC 7344#4.1], section 4.1).
+The objective of this test case is to verify that there is a correct chain of trust from DS, in the parent zone to the CDS and CDNSKEY RRsets ([RFC 7344][RFC 7344#4.1], section 4.1).

 As stated in [RFC 4035][RFC 4035#2.4], section 2.4:
 > A DS RR SHOULD point to a DNSKEY RR that is present in the child's